This article has been updated 2020-01-30

-In the case of already registered EU trademarks, these will be replaced on the day of withdrawal by the corresponding national trademarks by the UK IP Office (the UK’s equivalent of the Swedish Patent and Registration Office).
+In the case of already registered EU trademarks, these will be converted on 31 December 2020 to comparable national trademarks by the UKIPO (the UK’s equivalent of the Swedish Patent and Registration Office).
 This will happen automatically and will not cost the trademark holder anything.
-The new national brand will reflect the earlier EU brand regarding the application date, seniority, priority etc.
+The new national trademark will mirror the earlier EU trademark regarding the application date, seniority, priority etc.

-If you do this, your application will be processed as a national application with the same application date as your EU application – but the application must then refer to an identical brand and identical goods/services as the original application.
+If you do this, your application will be processed as a national application with the same application date as your EU application as long as the application refers to an identical brand with identical goods/services as the original application.

 In terms of domain names the impact is not as extensive.
 Rules for .uk and .co.uk domains are intact.
 The big difference we already know though is that national companies (UK registered) will no longer be able to own .eu domains.